jmfiaschi/chewdata/README.md

 * Multi platforms

 the target of this project is to simplify the work of developers and simplify the connection between system.
-It's a short version, but I hope it will be useful for you.
+The work is not finished but I hope it will be useful for you.

 ## Getting started